hawier-dev/imgmanip/README.md

 - **Color detection** - marks where the given color appears in the image.
   Additionally, it can save the **mask** in .png format.
 - **Convert** - converts the image to the other format.
-- **Convert color mode** - This task converts the color mode of the image.
+- **Convert color mode** - This task converts the image color mode to the selected one.